MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 Augmented reality (AR) creates immersive and engaging collborations between two people by blending virtual objects with the real world.
 Remote Assist mobile uses AR for technicians to share their environments and connect with remote collaborators to walk through the repair or inspection process.
 Both call participants can better reference objects and provide instructions by placing mixed reality annotations into the technician's shared environment.

+### Prerequisites
+- For technicians to be able to enjoy the AR capabilities on Remote Assist mobile, they must be using an **AR capable mobile device**; learn more about the device requirements [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+Don't worry, Remote Assist mobile is available on unsupported AR mobile devices, too; learn more about using Remote Assist mobile on unsupported AR devices [here]().

-To better understand Remote Assist mobile's AR capabilities, technicians can use the in-app, guided tutorial to jumpstart their ability to use our app.
+To better understand Remote Assist mobile's AR capabilities, technicians can use the **in-app, guided tutorial** to jumpstart their ability to use our app.
 This tutorial shows technicians how to:

 1. Before technicians can enjoy an AR experience in our app, they need to **move their mobile device in ways that lets ARKit/ARCore evaluate the surroundings and detect surfaces**.
 By detecting the technicians' surroundings and surfaces, both the technician and remote collaborator can more accurately place mixed reality annotations in their environment.
 2. **Place and manipulate mixed reality annotations**, such as the arrow and the ink tools.

-> [!NOTE] Additional tips for better surroundings and surface detection
+### Additional tips for better surroundings and surface detection
-> #### Techniques to **improve** the surroundings and surface detection
+Techniques to **improve** the surroundings and surface detection
-> - Move your phone from side-to-side at the beginning of a video call.
+- Move your phone from side-to-side at the beginning of a video call.
-> - Try moving your phone more slowly.
+- Try moving your phone more slowly.
-> - Place annotations in your device's FOV and avoid lots of sudden movements.
+- Place annotations in your device's FOV and avoid lots of sudden movements.
-> - Avoid frequently minimizing the app and reopening it while there are annotations present.
+- Avoid frequently minimizing the app and reopening it while there are annotations present.
-> #### **Limitations** that may hinder accurate surroundings and surface detection
+### **Limitations** that may hinder accurate surroundings and surface detection
-> - Flat surfaces without texture, such as a white desk.
+- Flat surfaces without texture, such as a white desk.
-> - Environments with dim lighting or extremely bright lighting.
+- Environments with dim lighting or extremely bright lighting.
-> - Transparent or reflective surfaces like glass.
+- Transparent or reflective surfaces like glass.
-> - Dynamic or moving surfaces.
+- Dynamic or moving surfaces.

-### Prerequisites
-- For technicians to be able to enjoy the AR capabilities on Remote Assist mobile, they must be using an **AR capable mobile device**; learn more about the device requirements [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
-Don't worry, Remote Assist mobile is available on unsupported AR mobile devices, too; learn more about using Remote Assist mobile on unsupported AR devices [here]().

 ## How to use the in-app tutorial for a better surface detection & placement of mixed reality annotations